 - Lower your risk of getting type 2 diabetes

 Include the Glycemic Index as part of healthy eating

 - Enjoy vegetables, fruits and low-fat milk products with your meals.
-These are carbohydrate-rich foods that, in general, have low glycemic index.
+These are carbohydrate-rich foods that, in general, have a low GI.

-- Plan your meals with foods in the low and medium Glycemic Index starch choices on the list that follows.
+- Plan your meals with foods in the low and medium GI starch choices on the list that follows.

-- Try foods such as barley, bulgar, couscous, or lentils, which have a low Glycemic Index.
+- Try foods such as barley, bulgar, couscous, or lentils, which have a low GI.

 - Consult a registered dietitian for help with choosing low GI foods, adapting recipes, and other ways to incorporate low GI foods in your meal plan.
-Dr. Simpson has a full time registered dietician available to you at support meetings.
+Dr. Simpson has a full time registered dietician available to you at weight loss surgery support meetings.

 If I eat foods with a low Glycemic Index can I eat as much as I want?

 No. Using the Glycemic Index to choose foods is only one part of healthy eating.

 - Eating at regular times